- Pascal Tutorial

 Why to use Pascal?

-Pascal allows the programmers to define complex structured data types and build dynamic and recursive data structures such as lists, trees and graphs.
-Pascal offers features like records, enumerations, subranges, dynamically allocated variables with associated pointers, and sets.
+Pascal allows the programmers to define complex structured data types and build dynamic and recursive data structures, such as lists, trees and graphs.
+Pascal offers features like records, enumerations, subranges, dynamically allocated variables with associated pointers and sets.

 Pascal allows nested procedure definitions to any level of depth.
 This truly provides a great programming environment for learning programming as a systematic discipline based on the fundamental concepts.

-Various PC Games
+- Various PC Games